 The Mira Advance ATL is the only electric shower that is perfect all year around.
 This fully thermostatic shower will be the same temperature setting summer and winter – but you will notice a drop in the flow rate.

-Some showers, such as the Mira Elite QT heat water from a cold stored supply.
+Some showers, such as the Mira Elite SE heat water from a cold stored supply.
 The supply is normally stored somewhere such as the loft, which can still be affected by the hot warm weather.
 You will, therefore, still need to make adjustments to your temperature settings

 For more information on how seasonal changes affect your electric shower, watch our information animation which helps explain the impact in both summer and winter months.